 You’ll explore the strengths and weaknesses of self-governance through major policy challenges like climate change and the housing crisis.

-You’ll also be introduced to economic, political and sociological concepts as you reimagine traditional ideas of public policy and challenge narratives on what ordinary people can achieve in public life.
+You’ll also be introduced to economic, political, and sociological concepts as you reimagine traditional ideas of public policy and challenge narratives about what ordinary people can achieve in public life.

 - What is governance?

 - What is the problem of public goods?

 - How does governance function beyond markets and states?

 - Examples of governance in different public policy spheres

 - What are the conditions and limitations for different forms of governance?